 Dialectical Thinking for Integral Leaders: A Primer

-In particular, the book focuses on agile teams and circles, pointing to both the risks and opportunities of fading managerial hierarchies and demonstrating the need for introducing processes that scaffold organizational learning and collaborative intelligence.
-It teaches the rudiments of dialectical thinking, by providing exercises for boosting agile dialog practices in teams.
+In particular, the book focuses on agile teams and circles, pointing to both the risks and opportunities of fading managerial hierarchies.
+It introduces processes scaffolding organizational learning and collaborative intelligence both in traditional and agile/lean organizations.
+In order to teach the rudiments of dialectical thinking, the book provides exercises for boosting dialog practices in agile teams.

 By introducing the four moments of dialectic and their associated thought forms, the book suggests avenues toward transforming organizational and institutional cultures through dialog that surpasses the flatland of logical and systems thinking.

-Measuring Hidden Dimensions: The Art and Science of Fully Engaging Adults (2005; 2nd edition 2010; 3rd edition 2017; translated into German, French, Japanese, and Spanish)
+Measuring Hidden Dimensions: The Art and Science of Fully Engaging Adults (2005; 2nd edition 2010; 3rd edition 2017; German, French, Japanese, and Spanish translations available)

 A textbook on how, over their lifespan, adults develop in their meaning-making, based on empirical research since 1975, — a refinement and deepening of R. Kegan’s work providing an alternative to S. Cook-Greuter’s perspective.
-The book is the first to spell out deliberately developmental processes.
-It is addressed to leadership developers, individual and team coaches, team leaders and management consultants looking for scaffolding delivery of work.
+The book is a handbook for understanding cross-developmental teams.
+It is the first to spell out deliberately developmental processes in detail.
+It is addressed to leadership developers, individual and team coaches, team leaders and management consultants looking for scaffolding delivery of work in organizations.
 The author teaches and schools listening and thinking oriented to discerning stages of meaning-making by way of evaluating transcripts of recorded interviews in organizations.
-He shows how developmental listening potentially transforms all of a learner’s communications, making them agile and critical.
+He shows how developmental listening potentially transforms all of a learner’s communications, making him/her agile and critical.
 For establishing DDOs, knowing and practicing what this volume teaches is indispensable.

 The most current (3rd) edition of this text is available as a PDF.
 Please order at the top of this page.